Fingers on laptop typing a blog post

 One of the reasons businesses fail at blogging is that they don’t understand this basic principle — and they’re posting the wrong kinds of content.

-What are the wrong kinds of content?
+What is the wrong kind of content?

 ❌ Aimless content